MicrosoftDocs/customer-voice/fp-docs/send-survey-microsoft-flow.md

 5. To create a flow from scratch, select **Create from blank**.
 For information on creating a flow from scratch, see [Create a flow in Microsoft Flow](https://docs.microsoft.com/en-us/flow/get-started-logic-flow).

 > [!NOTE]
 > - While configuring a flow, the template page might display duplicate templates.
-To resolve this issue, navigate out of the **Send Survey** tab, and then come back to create the flow again.
+To resolve this issue, navigate out of the tab, and then come back to create the flow again.
 > - If you have added personalized data in your survey, you must specify their values in the flow.
 More information: [Specify values in a flow](personalize-survey.md#specify-values-in-a-flow)

 5. Select **Create Flow**.